Lotus-Petal-Architecture/lotus_generated_examples/lotus3D/DeveloperNotesMain.md

 - User input prompt allowing users to confirm labels and data types for specific columns.

-- Filter by set
+- Filter by set.

+- Need better logic to establish filter criteria.

 DATA NOTES:

-Data suffixes and prefixes (e.g. $ and %) are mostly incorrect.
-These will eventually be specified via user prompt, but for now the source js_modules can be updated if desired.
+Data suffixes and prefixes (ex. $ and %) currently need to be updated manually.
+Same with sort column, and filter values and labels.
+These will eventually be specified via user prompt.

 The Lotus Renderer now includes separate variables for column labels and for the columns themselves.
 Columns will always use letters of the alphabet (col_A, col_B, and so forth).
 Column labels are string values pulled from the CSV itself, whose function is analogous to the header row in a spreadsheet.